MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-sharepoint-server.md

 1. Double-click the computer, and then select the **Delegation** tab.
 1. Make sure the delegation options are set to **Trust this computer for delegation to the specified services only**.
 Then, select **Use any authentication protocol**.
 1. Select the **Add** button, select **Users or Computers**, and locate the SharePoint application pool account.
 For example: `Contoso\spapppool`.
-1. In the list of SPNs, select the one that you created earlier for the service account.
+1. In the SPN list, select the one that you created earlier for the service account.
 1. Select **OK** and then select **OK** again to save your changes.

    ![Delegation settings](./media/application-proxy-integrate-with-sharepoint-server/delegation-box2.png)